So, what’s Mention anyway?

 Like any piece of content, you need to know what your goals are before you start.
 This not only helps you choose the right video format, but also helps you brainstorm ideas.

 There are many ways brands can use videos in different stages of the customer journey.
+A study by Biteable showed that around a third of businesses use video for sales while 20% of businesses use video for product management and customer support messages.
 Depending on what your business needs are, you may want a video for any of these purposes:

 - Building brand awareness: introduce a need for your product and make your brand look good